fvaldes0109/fvaldes0109/README.md

 I'm not really sure what to write here, so I'll just go with the template for now 😝.

-- 🔭 I’m currently studying Computer Science at University of Havana.
-Not gonna lie, it's kinda hard, but totally worth it 👌.
+- 🔭 I’m currently studying Computer Science at Harbour.Space University.

 - 💬 Ask me about the meaning of life.
 I won't say 42, promise.